-\Open to 11, 12 grade levels when still needing U.S. History 1 credit
+\Open to 11, 12 grade levels when still ident

 Purpose Statement: The student will gain an understanding of the national experience of the United States from its founding through Reconstruction.
 In doing so, students will examine how these events both unified our country and created deep divisions.